The Sisterhood of the Traveling Pants (film)

-The Sisterhood of the Traveling Pants is a 2005 American comedy-drama film directed by Ken Kwapis from a screenplay by Delia Ephron and Elizabeth Chandler, based on the 2001 novel of the same name by Ann Brashares.
-The film stars America Ferrera, Amber Tamblyn, Blake Lively, and Alexis Bledel.
-The story follows four best friends who buy a mysterious pair of pants that fits each of them despite their differing sizes.
-The girls share the pants equally as they spend their first summer apart.
+The Sisterhood of the Traveling Pants is a 2005 American coming-of-age comedy-drama film directed by Ken Kwapis from a screenplay by Delia Ephron and Elizabeth Chandler, based on the 2001 novel of the same name by Ann Brashares.
+It stars America Ferrera, Amber Tamblyn, Blake Lively, and Alexis Bledel.
+It follows four best friends who buy a mysterious pair of pants that fits each of them despite their differing sizes.
+They share the pants equally as they spend their first summer apart.

-The Sisterhood of the Traveling Pants was released in the United States on June 1, 2005, by Warner Bros.
+It was released in the United States on June 3, 2005, by Warner Bros.
 Pictures.
-A sequel, The Sisterhood of the Traveling Pants 2 was released on August 6, 2008, while a third film is in development.
-A musical adaptation based on the film is also in development.
+A sequel, The Sisterhood of the Traveling Pants 2, was released on August 6, 2008.

+In 2018, a third film had been in development, as was a musical adaptation based on the first film.

 Plot

-Lena Kaligaris, Tibby Rollins, Carmen Lowell, and Bridget Vreeland are teenagers from Bethesda, Maryland, who have been best friends their whole lives.
-The girls are about to spend their first summer apart: Lena is visiting her grandparents in Santorini, Greece; Bridget is going to soccer camp in Baja California, Mexico; Carmen is visiting her father in South Carolina; and Tibby is staying home.
-While shopping together, the girls find a pair of jeans that inexplicably fit them all perfectly.
-The girls decide to share the jeans equally over the summer, before parting the next day.
+Lifelong best friends Lena Kaligaris, Tibby Rollins, Carmen Lowell, and Bridget Vreeland are teens from Bethesda, Maryland who are about to spend their first summer apart.
+Lena is visiting her grandparents in Santorini, Greece; Bridget is attending soccer camp in Baja California, Mexico; Carmen is visiting her father in South Carolina, USA; and Tibby is staying home.

+While shopping together, they find a pair of jeans that inexplicably fit them all perfectly.
+They decide to share them equally over the summer, before parting the next day.

+While wearing the Pants, Lena is saved from drowning by local Greek boy Kostas Dounas.
+She later discovers their families are enemies.
+When Lena returns the shirt Kostas loaned her, he explains the dispute was over money and fish.
+Their grandfathers simultaneously claim that the other one cheated them.

-While wearing the Pants, Lena nearly drowns, but a local Greek boy, Kostas Dounas, rescues her.
-Lena later learns from her grandmother that her and Kostas' families are enemies.
-Kostas pursues Lena, saying that the dispute between their families has nothing to do with them.
-Lena initially rebuffs Kostas' advances, but eventually begins a secret relationship with him.
-Later, Kostas tells Lena that he loves her, but her family interrupts and drags her away before she can answer.
-Lena appeals to her grandfather, who agrees to allow her to see Kostas before he leaves for Athens.
+Kostas pursues Lena, insisting the feud has nothing to do with them.
+She initially rebuffs his advances but eventually they secretly date.
+Just after Kostas tells Lena he loves her, her family drags her away before she can answer.
+Lena's grandmother berates her for seeing him, and for sketching him shirtless.
+Lena appeals to her grandfather, and he lets her see Kostas before he leaves for Athens.